Mack in Black: OEM offers limited edition as drivers show off fuel savings

 “With 64,000 miles on the Mack Anthem, I’m starting to see daily double digits for economy,” Hagen said.
 “I have to admit I become more impressed with this truck every day I run it.”

-You can follow Hagen (Twitter) and Morrow (LinkedIn, Facebook, Twitter) are regularly posting updates, videos and other content to show #Mackonomics in action.
+You can follow Hagen (Twitter) and Morrow (LinkedIn, Facebook, Twitter), as they are regularly posting updates, videos and other content to show #Mackonomics in action.
 Content from Hagen and Morrow is also featured on Mack’s social media channels (Facebook, Twitter, Instagram, LinkedIn, YouTube).

 Anthem and Pinnacle add Bendix Wingman